vueuse/vueuse/CONTRIBUTING.md

 - The implementation should be placed under `packages/core` as a folder and exposing in `index.ts`
 - In the `core` package, try not to introduce 3-rd party dependencies as this package is aimed to be as lightweight as possible.
 - If you do want to introduce 3-rd party dependencies, please contribute to add-ons.
-- You can found the function template under `packages/core/_template/`, detailed explanation in the [Function Foloder](#function-folder) section.
+- You can found the function template under `packages/core/_template/`, details explained in the [Function Foloder](#function-folder) section.

-- Run `yarn prepare` to update the docs.
+> Please note you don't need to update the `indexes.json` or packages' `index.ts`.
+They are auto generated.

 ### New add-ons